Russwater RPG Ruleset

 3. Banish Foes: With a spell, a monster can send an enemy to a mini dimension.
 There, the hero needs to do something to return to the fight.

 4. Behave In Cycles: When monsters do the same action combos, players can learn their pattern and exploit it.
-That is a great fight.

-6. Charging: When it moves, anything in its path makes a DEX check or takes double damage
+6. Charging: When it moves, anything in its path makes a DEX check or takes double damage.

 7. Confusing: Where’d it go?
-Attackers must roll WIS checks to spot its actual location
+Attackers must roll WIS checks to spot its actual location.

 8. Control Them: There’s nothing worse than players killing players.
 A monster with mind control powers turns them against one another.